GraciouxMbanugo/GraciouxMbanugo/README.md

 -  😄 Pronouns: she/her

+-  Currently a Technical Writer volunteer for OSCA(Open Source Community Africa), Abuja, Nigeria.

 -  ⚡ Fun fact: I transitioned into Tech from a completely non-technical background and I recently concluded an internship that came with a free laptop and mentorship at https://devcareer.io/

 - 🔭 I’m currently working on a fintech project with a team, and getting a better grasp and understanding of typescript and Redux